PI

 Students

-“I am a 5th year medical student and student tutor in Potsdam seeking to become a neurosurgeon.
+“I am a Marvin, a 6th year medical student and student tutor in Potsdam seeking to become a neurosurgeon.
 I proudly joined the Patzke lab in 2024.
 I analyze distribution patterns of astrocyte populations in the human cortex to provide a better understanding of their physiological and pathophysiological role.”

 Alumni